Studying abroad in America for UK students

 - Sports scholarships: awarded to students that excel at a particular sport.

-In 2014/15, 86% of undergrads at American universities received financial aid — you could be one of them!
+According to Education Data Initiative, 86% of undergrads at American universities received financial aid in some form – you could be one of them.
 Have a look at our guide on funding degrees in the US to learn more about the organisations offering support to international students.

 How does the American university system work?